kijai/ComfyUI-SUPIR/README.md

 Additionally xformers might be necessary.

+Get the SUPIR model(s) from the original links below, they are loaded from the normal ComfyUI/models/checkpoints -folder In addition you need an SDXL model, they are loaded from the same folder.

 ## WARNING: currently downloads 10GB clip model as I didn't figure out a way to use existing ones yet

 # Tests